A Hyde family of Hayfield.

 John Hyde was born 26 July 1844 in Hayfield.
 1851 census living with his parents, 6 year old Scholar.
 1861 census living with his parents, 16 year old Cotton Weaver.
 He married Mary Fielding, baptised 12 Jul 1840 in Glossop Parish Church, daughter of William Fielding and Sarah Stafford (see Descendants of John Fielding of Whitfield 1674) on 24 Jan 1869 in Whitfield St James.
-They had three children:
+They had four known children:

 Sarah Hannah Hyde born 1870.

 Elizabeth Hyde born 1871, buried 13 September 1876 in Glossop Cemetery. aged 4

 Ruth Hyde born about 1876 in Glossop, died June 1913 aged 37, buried 17 June 1913 in Glossop Cemetery.
 1881 census living with her parents, age 5, scholar.
 1891 census living with her mother, age 15, cotton twister.
 1901 census living with her mother, age 25, cotton mill twister.
 1911 census, living with Charles, age 35, Twister.

 Charles Hyde born 18 Aug 1879.